+A function P(t) models the growth of a population of fruit flies.
+The growth is shown in the graph.
 A scientist is comparing this to another population, Q, that grows the same way, but starts twice as large.
 Sketch a graph of this population.

 Since the population is always twice as large, the new population's output values are always twice the original function output values.
-Graphically, this would look like
+Graphically, this would look like the second graph shown.